nguyensjsu/sp19-202-game-squad/journals/Week1.md

 - Task1: 1 hrs
 - Task2: 3 hrs - decided during chatting and meeting
 - Task 3: 2 hours
+<h2></h2>
+<h2>Chirag Arora</h2>

+### Finished Last Week
+- Looked at several games online since our team decided for game option
+- Researched typical patterns used in games
+- Participated in wireframes and design of the game.

+### Planned Next Week
+- Implementing initial framework for the world.
+- Technical story for a design pattern.
+Factory Pattern.
+Create lady bug and different types of lettuce (green and red).
+- Will be working on initial grounding work of observer pattern for Turtle kill.

+### Problems

+- Problems hooking up with team.

+### Time Spend

+- Task1: 5 hrs
+- Task2: 5 hrs

+### XP Core Value

+I was given respect.
+I made sure this week that every teammember should be respectful to eachother by reminding them about this important aspect.
+It is one of the core values in XP.
+<h2></h2>
 <h2>Saumil N Patel</h2>

 ### Finished Last Week